mys-lang/mys/README.rst

    [dependencies]
    random = "*"

-Mys is mainly targeting resource constrained single and multi core embedded systems, but is just as useful in desktop environments.
+Mys is mainly targeting resource constrained single core embedded systems, but is just as useful in desktop environments.

 Project
 -------